Lifelong Wellness

 Exercises to avoid?

 There are no specific exercises that everyone with RA should avoid.
 Each person is different, and an activity that causes pain for one person may not have the same effect on another person.
-It is important to pay close attention to your body and consult with a doctor or physical therapist for guidance.
+Basically,it is important to pay close attention to your body and consult with a doctor or physical therapist for guidance.

-It is important for people with RA to remain as physically active as possible.
+To sum up,it is important for people with RA to remain as physically active as possible.
 However, it is equally crucial to avoid discomfort or injuries.
 Choose the right pace and listen to your body.
 If exercise causes discomfort or a flare, it is best to reduce the session.
 Take time off to rest when necessary.
 Creating a daily routine of focused exercises can help.

 Learn about a new solution for Arthritis below.